 Resident Meetings

 Open communication is essential for a residency program to function well.
 One Wednesday each month, residents meet with the residency program directors in a "town meeting" style forum to discuss any issues related to the residency.
 This is a great opportunity for the residents to voice any concerns they might have and to discuss any potential changes in the residency program.
-In addition, the residents elect "Class Liaisons" to represent them in smaller group sessions with the program directors and Chief Residents monthly.
+In addition, the residents elect "Class Liaisons" to represent them in the residency meetings for issues that they want to bring forward but may not want to speak in front of the entire group for.

 Resident Presentations

 Throughout residency there are many opportunities to practice teaching and presentation skills.
-During the Adolescent rotation, the resident gives an hour-long lecture to their peers.
+During the Adolescent and Advocacy rotations, the resident gives a 15-minute lecture to their peers on a topic relevant to the field of their choice on an Academic Wednesday.
 On other subspecialty rotations, residents present topics in a variety of formats, and each resident works with a primary care physician to develop an interactive Primary Care Case Conference presentation.

 Simulation Curriculum